-Site bible – a documents which highlights an advertising site’s key information, such as: GPS coordinates, which direction it is facing, address etc. in additional to any other sales information relating to a sites, such as: car count, points of interest etc.
+Site bible – a document which highlights an advertising site’s key information, such as: GPS coordinates, which direction it is facing, address etc. in additional to any other sales information relating to a sites, such as: traffic counts, points of interest etc.

 Super Bus Shelter – a large grey bus shelter in Johannesburg, situated along buy and taxi arterial roads.

 Slim-Line Bus Shelter – a grey bus shelter in Johannesburg, situated along bus and taxi arterial roads.
 Sometimes featuring an advertising Pylon (mini-billboard).

 Swivel bin – A sturdy and durable medium, situated in key urban areas, near residential and walk routes, with two dedicated areas for adverting purposes.

 Spectacular Billboards – Outdoor display which is larger than normal, traditionally 36 square meters and larger, positioned at prime locations in a market, located in a specific area whereby it is unusual and “spectacular” to the viewer.

 Street Furniture – Advertising displays, many that provide a public amenity, positioned at close proximity to pedestrians and shoppers for eye-level viewing, or at curbside to influence vehicular traffic.
 Street furniture displays include: litter bins, benches, suburban name signs, ID Lites, Street poles, transit shelters, newstands/newsracks, kiosks, shopping mall panels, convenience store panels and in-store signage.

 Sign – A structure used to display information regarding a product or service.
 For example; Billboard, wall, taxi top signs, digital video board.